super-lou/EXstat/.github/CONTRIBUTING.md

 ## 🤝 Work Collaboration

-If we’re connected through work and you’d like to collaborate more deeply :
+If we’re connected through work or you’d like to collaborate more deeply :
 - [Reach out via email](mailto:louis.heraut@inrae.fr?subject=%5BEXstat%5D) to discuss becoming a project collaborator.